THE APPEALS COUNCIL DENIES MORE THAN 80% OF APPEALS

 If you lose your case at an ALJ hearing, then you have the right to appeal your case to the Appeals Council.
 An appeal must be written within 60 days of the date of the ALJ’s decision.
 The Appeals Council reviews cases from the entire country.
 On average, it takes up to two years for them to review an appeal.
 However, the time frame may be shorter.

 When you appeal your case, the Appeals Council has three options.
 First, they may deny review of your case (which means the case must then go to Federal Court).
 Second, they could remand the case back to the same ALJ for a new decision.
 Third, they might grant the case (this is very rare).
-Unfortunately, data released by the Social Security Administration reveals that the number of cases that were successful on appeal has plummeted over the past five years.
+Unfortunately, data from the Social Security Administration reveals that the number of cases that were successful on appeal has plummeted over the past five years.

 WHAT ARE THE CHANCES OF THE APPEALS COUNCIL REMANDING YOUR CASE?